 At the same time, traditional systems are unable to deal with higher volume data modern digital infrastructures generate every single second as well.
 Suffice it to say, this tidal wave of data coupled with the more advanced nature of cyber-attacks underscores an imperative for greater intelligence and automation in threat detection.
 Current approaches regularly yield numerous false positives, which alerts cybersecurity teams of threats that then don't actually exist or aren't immediately serious.
-Moreover, insufficient data available for certain types of cyberattacks such as endpoint attacks or zero-day vulnerabilities in Cybersecurity datasets sown by security researchers results into a huge disbalance and that affect the machine learning approaches used to detect threats.
+Moreover, insufficient data available for certain types of cybersecurity datasets sown by security researchers results into a huge disbalance and that affect the machine learning approaches used to detect threats.